silomo-luthando-kunene/alx-data_analysis_project-/README.md

 ## ALX Data Analytics Capstone Project

 ### 📌 Project Overview
-Maji Ndogo is a developing nation which faced an acute water crisis affecting over 464 surveyed locations.
+Maji Ndogo is a developing nation which faced an acute water crisis affecting over 464 rows of data.
 The government required a data-driven strategy to transition from crisis management to sustainable infrastructure development.
 This project is an infrastructure analysis and planning project aimed at solving a national water crisis in fictional Maji Ndogo.
 This study transitions from raw survey data of 60 000 records to a fully realized operational roadmap.
 It involves data auditing to identify corruption and the development of dynamic Power BI dashboards to track multi-million dollar budget allocations, project progress and engineer job lists.

 ### 🛠 Tech Stack
 * **Language:** MYSQL (Data Cleaning, Exploratory Data Analysis and Feature Engineering).